14. AFSCME, Clerical and AFSCME Technical and Sworn Police and Fire Promotional Examination Requirements

 For the purpose of this Section 14, the term promotion shall mean:

 - Any appointment from a classified position to any other classified position except to Parking Enforcement Officer, Community Liaison Officer, Fire Medic Cadet, and any positions within the sworn Police and Fire Fighting groups, and to any positions within the Non-Represented Management and Legislative Group; and be it:

 - Any appointment from Parking Enforcement Officer, Community Liaison Officer, and any classified positions within the sworn Police group to any other classified position in the sworn Police group.

 - Any appointment from Fire Medic Cadet, and any classified position in the sworn Fire Fighting group to any other classified position in the sworn Fire Fighting group.

-Any Classified employee may enter an examination on a promotion basis, if they can meet the following requirements:
+Classified AFSCME Clerical, AFSCME Technical or Sworn Police and Fire employees may enter an examination on a promotion basis, if they can meet the following requirements:

 - The employee must meet the minimum requirements for the position.

 - The employee must have had a satisfactory performance evaluation rating at the time of the last rating prior to the examination.
 An employee who has a performance evaluation of "unsatisfactory" shall not be considered a promotional candidate until the employee has received a satisfactory evaluation in accordance with Section 15 of these Rules.
 The employee shall not be considered a promotional candidate within four months of the date of an unsatisfactory performance evaluation, except in the case of the promotional or transferee probationer found unsatisfactory in performing the duties of the position to which the employee had been certified or transferred.
 When reinstated to the former position, such probationer shall assume the performance rating received at such former position, and if satisfactory, be eligible for consideration as a promotional candidate.